yuvalmGS/gigaspaces-wiki-jekyll/xap97/elastic-processing-unit.markdown

 The Eager trigger has the following limitations:

 - Number of maximum machines is limited to the number of partitions calculated/defined during the deployment time.
 This limitation does not exist for stateless processing units.
 - Multiple Eager EPUs can run on the same [Lookup Service](/product_overview/service-grid.html#lus) but on different machines.
-Machines are marked by starting a Grid Service Agent with a specific zone (With a commandline argument -Dcom.gs.zones=zone1).
+Machines are marked by starting a Grid Service Agent with a specific zone (With a command line argument -Dcom.gs.zones=zone1).

 {% highlight java %}
 ProcessingUnit pu1 = gsm.deploy(